bikisaikia/ardue/Runninng-Uncompressed-Ardublockly.md

-# Using uncompressed blockly
+# Runninng Uncompressed Ardublockly Blockly

-During development you could implement your changes to the source files and build (using the [Building Ardublockly](Building-Ardublockly) instructions) each time, however the code is minified and would be quite hard to debug.
-For that reason it is highly encouraged to use the uncompressed version of Ardublockly.
+During development you could implement your changes to the source files and re-build each time (using the [Building Ardublockly](Building-Ardublockly) instructions), however the code is minified and would be quite hard to debug.
+For that reason it is highly encouraged to use the uncompressed version of Blockly used in Ardublockly.

 To do so, the `/ardublockly/index.html` file already contains the required sources commented out.
 Simply modified the following from: